 The other fallout effect of addressing only outward symptoms is that you could very well make the underlying fears worse.
 Not only is the dog still afraid of whatever it was he was growling or barking at, but now that scary thing also predicts pain, intimidation, corrections, loss of breathing from leash jerks or worse – pain from an electric shock collar or prong collar.

-In the US, dog training is unregulated, so all of these inhumane methods of training are still completely legal.
+Professional licensure is not required to call yourself a dog trainer in the US, so all of these inhumane methods of training are still completely legal.
 And, as someone who specializes in fear and aggression cases, I get a lot of people who end up with me as their 2nd, 3rd or 4th or 5th trainer, after being led astray and often, their dog being made worse, by all these inhumane methods being executed by “professionals.”
 There is no regulation, licensing or consumer protection in dog training in the US.
 So there’s very little you can do if your dog gets worse from these antiquated methods.
 All the current studies and research show that punishment based training makes fear and aggression worse.
 And “balanced” trainers that use punishment and food, muddle things even further and confuse the dog.

 Credentials matter.
 Read my post of the Muddy Language of Dog Titles here for more detail on credentials.